 In 1951, the eminent architect Eero Saarinen presented long-range plans for the development of property acquired by the University north of the Huron River—plans that soon included a new School of Music building.
 The new facility, named the Earl V. Moore Building, opened its doors in summer 1964 with a ceremony that bestowed honorary degrees on Leonard Bernstein, Aaron Copland, Alice Saarinen, and Earl V. Moore.

 In 1974, the Department of Dance joined the School, and the Department of Theatre & Drama followed suit in 1984.
-In the following years, the Departments of Musical Theatre, Jazz and Contemporary Improvisation, Performing Arts Technology, and, most recently, Entrepreneurship & Leadership were added.
+In the following years, the Departments of Musical Theatre, Jazz & Contemporary Improvisation, Performing Arts Technology, Entrepreneurship & Leadership, and, most recently, Chamber Music were added.

 This tremendous growth necessitated additional facilities: The Moore Building was expanded in 1985 and again in 2015, when the William K. and Delores S. Brehm Pavilion was added.
 The Walgreen Drama Center—headquarters for theatre and musical theatre studies—was completed in 2007.